The Workings of the Holy Spirit

 If you are wondering if the Spirit is truly in you, that is, you’re unsure about it – there are some simple conditions and it isn’t difficult.
-There are many who wrongly think that salvation is unconditional - Yes, Jesus' love for us IS unconditional but salvation is conditional.
-As long as you continue, that is the condition that makes salvation conditional.
 If you are a believer and you’ve asked God to forgive your sins, you’ve already overcame the main hurdle.
-If you continue growing after making a solid commitment and reading His words, the Spirit will come to you because it is promised, then it’s just a matter of training yourself to understand, which may take a little time – always listening for whatever way he will speak (by causing you to know) or prompts you.
-He will reveal himself and truly, it’s a wonderful thing to know the Spirit is residing in you.
-Remember that our own spirit was implanted by God at birth and our spirit is who we are and our body is just the vehicle that carries it around.
-So it stands to reason that the Spirit of God can and will communicate with us through our own spirit into our hearts and minds, which in turn causes us to know and then correctly understand his message.
+If you continue growing by reading His words - and this is the main requirement after making a solid commitment, the Spirit will come to you because he is promised.
+Then it’s just a matter of training yourself to understand, which may take a little time – always listening for whatever way he will speak, or he prompts you by causing you to know in your heart.
+He is only waiting for you to prove yourself and he will, in time, reveal himself and truly, it’s a wonderful thing to know the Spirit is residing in you.
+Remember that our own spirit was implanted by God at birth, which makes us 'alive' at that moment and our spirit is who we are and our body is just the vehicle that carries it around.
+So it stands to reason that the Spirit of God can and will certainly communicate with us through our own spirit into our hearts and minds, which in turn causes us to know and then correctly understand his message.

 Even at a young age every person has the ability to understand the difference between what is right and what is wrong and it certainly is a good thing if all parents were to teach this characteristic in their children as early as possible.
 Even little children are not exempt from the Spirit's leading and teaching.

-By accepting the Spirit’s leading day by day, hour by hour and submitting our rebellious nature to his will you will come to know the Spirit and be influenced by him.
-For some, this submission can be the hardest step in our walk.
-This is something we should all be willing for and you can pray daily that the Spirit will come to you, 1st John 1: 9 says: If we confess our sins, He is faithful and just to forgive our sins, and to cleanse us from all unrighteousness.
+By accepting the Spirit’s leading hour by hour and day by day, submitting our often rebellious nature to his will you will come to know the Spirit and be influenced by him.
+For some, submission can be the hardest step in our walk.
+This is something that we must all be willing for and you can pray daily that the Spirit will come to you, 1st John 1: 9 says: If we confess our sins, He is faithful and just to forgive our sins, and to cleanse us from all unrighteousness.
 This is not a one-off thing, it is ongoing.

 Remember when you were young and trying to whistle?
 It took forever to learn but your persistence paid off – all of a sudden it happened!
-Learning to hear the Spirit is no different – keep persisting and praying and it will happen.
+Learning to hear the Spirit is no different – keep persisting by reading His words and praying and it will happen.

-I would love to tell you more about how you know that the Spirit resides in you and it is certain and positive but I’m fearing if I were to explain it any further, some could possibly misconstrue my intentions by seeking the experience for experience’s sake rather than surrendering their will completely to his leading.
-Some could even say, if the Spirit spoke to me I would believe and that is so wrong - God doesn't make deals - whatever happened to your faith?
-This is something we develop as we continue and you will have to seek it with all your heart and mind to find out for yourself and it isn’t just a half-hearted effort – it’s all or nothing – he knows who are seeking it for the wrong reasons, Jeremiah 29: 13 is beautiful to read: And ye shall seek me, and find me when ye shall search for me with all your heart.
+I would love to tell you more about how you know that the Spirit resides in you and it is certain and positive but I’m fearing if I were to explain it any further, some might possibly misconstrue my intentions by seeking the experience for experience’s sake rather than surrendering their will completely to his leading.
+Some could even say, if the Spirit spoke to me I would believe and that is so wrong - they are putting it the wrong way round!
+God doesn't make deals - whatever happened to faith?
+This is something we develop as we continue and you will have to seek it with all your heart and mind and growing through His words to find out for yourself and it isn’t just a half-hearted effort – it’s all or nothing – God is not interested in part-time soldiers, He knows who are seeking it for the wrong reasons, Jeremiah 29: 13 is beautiful to read: And ye shall seek me, and find me when ye shall search for me with all your heart.